PipeRift/rift/content/docs/development/setup.md

 ### Install Dependencies (Linux)

-Run the following to install needed dependencies on Linux:
+Run the following to install needed dependencies on Linux.

+Clang and CMake:
+`sudo apt install clang cmake`
+Other compilers with C++20 support can also be used.

+Build essentials & graphics:
 `sudo apt install build-essential xz-utils curl xorg-dev libx11-dev xlibmesa-glu-dev`

 ### Build Rift's LLVM